The PPT receives a request from movements, associations, individuals and communities to activate an investigative procedure.

 The PPT verifies the applicant’s decision-making and operational autonomy from external political and economic actors.
 It also assesses the reliability of the request and conformity with the mandate and functions set out in its Statute.

-For the purposes of the public session, the requesting organization document the cases and select the witnesses according to a schedule discussed with the PPT General Secretariat.
-Once the session is completed, and having examined the documentation collected, the oral testimonies and the arguments presented by the defence, the Tribunal jury presents its judgement or advisory opinion.
+For the purposes of the public session, the requesting organization documents the cases and selects the witnesses according to a schedule discussed with the PPT General Secretariat.
+Once the session is completed, and the documentation collected has been examined, the oral testimonies and the arguments presented by the defence, the Tribunal’s panel of judges presents its judgment or advisory opinion.

 The process concludes with the sending of the judgment to the parties concerned and relevant international agencies.